ecmwf/datacube-spec/spec/query.md

 ```
 * Ranges are specified as `start/to/end`, or optionally with a step as `start/to/end/by/step`.
 * Lists of values are specified as `item1/item2/item3`
-* Individual values can be specified just as in a [key](key.md)
+* Individual values can be specified just as in a [identifier](identifier.md)
-* A query is indistinguishable from a key if all the values are simple individual values.
+* A query is indistinguishable from a identifier if all the values are simple individual values.

 **URL Query**
 ```